electrovir/prettier-plugin-multiline-arrays/README.md

 ## Controlling elements per line

-Add a comment with `prettier-elements-per-line:` followed by a pattern of numbers to control how many elements will appear on each line.
+Add a comment with `prettier-elements-per-line:` followed by a pattern of numbers to control how many elements will appear on each line: `// prettier-elements-per-line: 2 1 3`.
 The default is just `1`.
 Any given pattern will repeat endlessly.
-See the example below.
+See the example section below.

-## Compatibility

-Tested to be compatible with the following plugins.
-This is likely compatible with all others as well.

--   `prettier-plugin-sort-json`
--   `prettier-plugin-packagejson`
--   `prettier-plugin-organize-imports`
--   `prettier-plugin-jsdoc`

 ## Example